A History of XR Cross Reality Part 6 of 6

 2019 - example of room-based VR

-In this case, the balls on headset helps the room know where the user is looking.
-Plus here?
+The plus here?
 Accessibility.
 Also, you could get more people into the same experience.
 So this is VR for more than one person.

 2019 - Microsoft demo of a hologram gives a partial keynote speech in Japanese, when the speaker does not speak Japanese at all.